Hurricane Evacuation Procedures Checklist

 - Turn all equipment off

-- Disconnect all electrical equipment and plugs, ask for help from Library Systems if needed
+- Disconnect all electrical equipment and plugs, ask for help from Library Information Technology and Systems if needed

 - Move equipment off floors and cover with plastic if needed.